ResearchPocket/ResearchPocket/README.md

-# pocket-research
+# Pocket Research

-A (deemed to be) free simple self-hostable research platform that integrates with getpocket.com and works on the web and terminal
+A simple self-hostable save-it-later tool that integrates with getpocket.com and works(in progress) on the web and terminal